AbdulrahmanJ204/school-management-system/STUDENT_ATTENDANCE_REPORT_API.md

 ## Overview
 This API provides detailed student attendance reports with monthly statistics and daily breakdowns for the current academic year.

-**Academic Year Logic:**
+**Monthly Logic:**
 - Gets the current active academic year from the database
-- Uses the academic year's `start_date` and `end_date` to determine the date range
-- Returns data for all months from start_date to end_date within the academic year
+- Retrieves all semesters for the current academic year
+- Breaks down each semester into individual months
+- Returns data for each month with its own statistics and daily breakdown
-- Handles academic years named like "2024/2025" with cross-year periods
+- Handles academic years with multiple semesters (e.g., Fall, Spring, Summer)

 ## Endpoint
 ```